 You will return to your ward and the nursing staff will regularly check your pulse and blood pressure.
-You will need to stay in bed for approximately 4 hours.
-You may need to stay in the hospital overnight after the procedure.
+You may need to stay in bed for approximately 4 hours.
+You may need to stay in the hospital overnight after the procedure, particularly if you have travelled a distance to attend for the biopsy, or if you stay alone.
+It is important that someone is able to take you home and stay with you overnight.
+We do not recommend driving yourself home after the biopsy.